vtrej003/cs100Fall19/README.md

 folder in your assignment repository which you can then embed in your README.md using markdown."

 # Classes
-##Class:                ##Description:
-Base                    Our Base class is an abstract class that implements an interface evaluate(string)for our subclasses.
+**Base** - Our Base class is an abstract class that implements an interface evaluate(string)for our subclasses.
-Parser                  Inherits from Base and parses string of inputs and searches for command keywords and connectors.
-Once a
-                        keyword/connector is found it will keep track of its element type and count it accordingly.
+**Parser** - Inherits from Base and parses string of inputs and searches for command keywords and connectors.
+Once a keyword/connector is found it will keep track of its element type and count it accordingly.
-Executable              Acts as the parent class for all of our executables.
-Passes on the evaluate() function to its
-                        subclasses, which are the leafs of this composition design.
+**Executable** - Acts as the parent class for all of our executables.
+Passes on the evaluate() function to its subclasses, which are the leafs of this composition design.
-Connector               Acts as the parent class for all of our executables.
-Passes on the evaluate() function to its
-                        subclasses, which are the leafs of this composition design.
+**Connector** - Acts as the parent class for all of our executables.
+Passes on the evaluate() function to its subclasses, which are the leafs of this composition design.

 # Prototypes/Research